Online TCP Acknowledgment under General Delays: Introduction

 The number of acknowledgments $k$ is called the \emph{acknowledgment cost} and $\sum_{i=1}^k \bdelay(\sigma_i, t_i)$ the \emph{delay cost}.
 We refer to $\bdelay(\cdot, \cdot)$ as the \emph{batch delay cost function}.

-\paragraph{TCP with Linear Delay Cost.} The most classic and well-studied setting is when the delay function $\bdelay(\sigma_i,t_i) = \sum_{j \in \sigma_i} (t_i - a_j)$, i.e.~the delay cost is simply the total waiting time between each packet's arrival time and its acknowledgment time; we call this problem \emph{TCP with linear delay}.
+\paragraph{TCP with Additive Delay Cost.} The most classic and well-studied setting is when the delay function $\bdelay(\sigma_i,t_i) = \sum_{j \in \sigma_i} (t_i - a_j)$, i.e.~the delay cost is simply the total waiting time between each packet's arrival time and its acknowledgment time.
 The competitiveness of this problem has been completely characterized.
-For deterministic algorithms, Dooly, Goldman, and Scott~\cite{dooly1998tcp, dooly2001line} proved that the natural (in hindsight) Greedy algorithm---wait until the accumulated waiting time of unacknowledged packets equals the cost of an acknowledgment---achieves a competitive ratio of 2 and this is best possible.
+For deterministic algorithms, Dooly, Goldman, and Scott~\cite{dooly1998tcp, dooly2001line} proved that the following natural (in hindsight) Greedy algorithm achieves a competitive ratio of 2: acknowledge whenever the delay cost has increased by the cost of an acknowledgment.
+This is also the optimal deterministic competitive ratio as TCP with additive delay generalizes the well-known Ski Rental problem for which a lower bound of 2 is known \cite{KarlinMRS88}.
 Subsequently, Seiden~\cite{Seiden00} established a lower bound of $e/(e - 1)\approx 1.58$ on the competitive ratio of randomized algorithms; a matching upper bound was shown by Karlin, Kenyon, and Randall~\cite{KarlinKR01} shortly after.
+These algorithms also work for slightly more general delay costs: each request $j$ incurs a delay cost $c_j$ that is a non-decreasing function of its waiting time, and the overall delay cost is $\sum_{j=1}^n c_j$.
+We call this more general problem \emph{TCP with additive delay}, since the delay cost is the sum of the delay costs of the requests.

-\paragraph{Beyond TCP.} TCP with linear delay is the simplest problem in the class of \emph{online problems with delay}.
+\paragraph{Beyond TCP.} TCP with additive delay is the simplest problem in the class of \emph{online problems with delay}, which captures trade-offs between batching requests to reduce service costs and minimize delays.
 An online problem with delay involves a sequence of requests that arrive online and a \emph{service cost function} $g$ which is a function on the set of requests; the goal is to partition the requests into (possibly non-contiguous) batches and a service time $t_i$ for each batch $\sigma_i$ so as to minimize the objective function $\sum_i g(\sigma_i) + \bdelay(\sigma_i,t_i)$.
 The sum $\sum_i g(\sigma_i)$ is called the \emph{service cost}.